scottmtraver/STChain/README.md

 For example:

 ```
-npm start 5000 scotts-node
+npm start 5000 scott
 ```
-will start a node on localhost:5000 with an id of scotts-node
+will start a node on localhost:5000 with an id of scotts.
+This can also be used as your 'wallet' id.

 You cannot have two nodes running on the same port.